mpukit/Foundation-Sites-Starter/README.md

     npm install
     bower install

-Then run "gulp" on the root of the directory to run the tasks and load the project.
+Then run "gulp serve" on the root of the directory to run the tasks and load the project.
 It will re-run every time you save a Sass or HTML file.